-Even though it can be time-consuming with braces, it’s important to floss your teeth daily.
+Since aligners are removable, flossing will be not be affected.
+Even though it can be time-consuming with braces, it’s important to floss your teeth daily, especially for adult patients.
 The ideal time is before going to bed so that your teeth are clean for the night.
 A reusable floss threader can be very helpful in getting the floss under your wires.
 Pull a small amount of floss through the threader before sliding it up and down along the front of every tooth.
 Floss gently around your archwire to avoid damaging it.

-A hydrogen peroxide antiseptic mouth rinse can minimize gum or cheek inflammation, avoid infection, and reduce irritation caused by braces.
-Place two teaspoons of the rinse in your mouth and swish it around for one minute before spitting it out.
-This can be done up to four times a day after brushing.
-Similar to the way peroxide can help heal a scrape on your skin, the rinse promotes healing inside your mouth.
+A salt water mouth rinse can minimize gum or cheek inflammation, avoid infection, and reduce irritation caused by braces.
+Salt water rinsing promotes healing inside your mouth and reduced swelling.
 General irritation from braces, canker sores, cheek bites, or other minor gum issues can be improved by using this rinse.

 An interdental toothbrush means that it goes between the teeth.
 It is good for cleaning under and around your braces and archwires.
 Use an interdental toothbrush gently to avoid wire damage.

 Part of your routine should be brushing your removable appliance every day.
 Just like your teeth, the appliance can accumulate plaque buildup.
-Soak your appliance daily in a denture cleaning tablet that has been dissolved in room temperature tap water.
+If you like you can soak your appliance daily in a denture cleaning tablet that has been dissolved in room temperature tap water.